AumXIV/Line-Notify-with-Face-Regconition-on-Raspberry-Pi-3/README.md

 ![](https://github.com/pingnuttakrid/Line-Notify-with-Face-Regconition-on-Raspberry-Pi-3/blob/master/readme/line%201.PNG)

-2. Get token for sending data to the Line by putting Token into the Python program we want to send.
+2. Get token for sending data to the Line by putting Token into the Python program we want to used for send.

 ![](https://github.com/pingnuttakrid/Line-Notify-with-Face-Regconition-on-Raspberry-Pi-3/blob/master/readme/line%202.PNG)